 Who facilitates the unit strategy sessions?
 Mike Fox, who has been our partner throughout the IMSC process, facilitates the sessions, with support from University Relations staff.

 How do I know when my unit’s strategy session is going to be scheduled?
-Heading into the fall 2012 semester, the following units have completed their sessions: Admissions, Health and Human Sciences, Athletics, School of Education and Student Affairs.
-By the end of the fall semester, the following units will be completed: the Bryan School, Undergraduate Studies, University Libraries, the College and the Division of Continual Learning, International Programs Center, Office of Economic Development and Research and Lloyd International Honors College.
+Since IMSC launched in March 2012, the following units have completed their sessions: Admissions, School of Health and Human Sciences, Spartan Athletics, School of Education, Student Affairs, Bryan School of Business & Economics, Undergraduate Studies, University Libraries, College of Arts & Sciences, Division of Continual Learning, International Programs Center, Office of Economic Development and Research and Lloyd International Honors College.

-If your unit is not listed, you will be scheduled for spring or summer 2013.
+If your unit is not listed, you will be scheduled for the 2013-2014 academic year.
 We recognize the importance and value of these customized sessions to your unit and, therefore, are making every effort to meet with units as soon as possible.
 These sessions require thoughtful planning and collaboration with limited resources in terms of manpower.
-Ultimately, our goal is to empower and educate each unit and to provide a set of customized tools (the message grid and headlines) to enhance IMSC engagement.
+Ultimately, our goal is to empower and educate each unit and to provide a set of customized tools (the message grid, headlines and marcom review) to enhance IMSC engagement.
 We appreciate your patience, understanding and support.